veebch/Bip39-Dice/README.md

 ![outline](images/rolls.png)

-This is a pdf + code containing the instructions and the English BIP39 list for offline generation a full BIP39 24 word seed.
+This is a pdf + code containing the instructions and the BIP39 list (English and Japanese) for offline generation a full BIP39 24 word seed.
 The first 23 words are generated using paper and dice, and the 24th word is generated using the script `24thword.py`.

 ## Step 1: First 23 words